Christmas / Ideas

 11. Run Garland Across Long Horizontal Surfaces

 Ranches often feature long countertops, long banisters (especially on split-level variants), or pass-through openings between the kitchen and living room.
-These are uniquely ranch-friendly garland opportunities — a single 9-foot pre-lit garland draped across a kitchen pass-through reads as deliberate, where the same garland fighting for space on a Victorian fireplace would feel cramped.
+These are uniquely ranch-friendly garland opportunities.
+A single 9-foot pre-lit garland draped across a kitchen pass-through reads as deliberate.
+The same garland fighting for space on a Victorian fireplace would just feel cramped.

 12. Decorate Around the Ceiling Height, Not Against It